dwoodwardgb/repository-pattern-in-node/README.md

 ## Todo

-[ ] Generalize the pattern so that a "repository" can be created when given Zod parsers for each of its 3 (CRU) types.
+- [ ] Generalize the pattern so that a "repository" can be created when given Zod parsers for each of its 3 (CRU) types.
-[ ] Add common sense defaults for pagination and sorting options on the read() method.
+- [ ] Add common sense defaults for pagination and sorting options on the read() method.
+- [ ] Add unit tests that formalize assumptions about how Zod's transform() function works